jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 ----

-`List Comprehensions <https://docs.python.org/3/tutorial/datastructures.html?highlight=list#list-comprehensions>`_ are a way to make a :doc:`list </data_structures/lists/lists>` from an `iterable <https://docs.python.org/3/glossary.html#term-iterable>`_.
+`List Comprehensions <https://docs.python.org/3/tutorial/datastructures.html?highlight=list#list-comprehensions>`_ are a way to make a :doc:`list </data_structures/lists/lists>` from an iterable_.
 It is a simple way to go over every item in the :doc:`list </data_structures/lists/lists>` and perform an operation usually in one line

 .. _test_making_a_list_from_an_iterable: